 Can I take individual courses, or do I have to take the full Diploma?

 You can take individual courses without having to complete the Diploma.
-Queen’s Law students can also take LSM 810 and LSM 830, in the context of their JD degree and for course credit.
+As part of a pilot project, Queen’s Law students can currently take LSM 810 and LSM 830 in the context of their JD degree and for course credit.